na24b030-eng/hey-kivi-sarvam/README.md

 The default backend setup is local and binds to loopback.
 A Vercel frontend cannot reach a backend bound only to `127.0.0.1`, so browser-local mode is provided for static review and public demos.
 A full shared deployment still needs a separate HTTPS backend with persistent storage.
 The project does not integrate with the installed Kivi application, transcribe live audio, or expose any provider credential to the browser.
 A Sarvam API key is optional and is never included in this repository.
 The Sarvam adapter was validated with a harmless synthetic end-to-end query; returned model and usage metadata are retained in the query trace.
 The committed 120-case report remains an offline provenance run, not a live-provider quality benchmark.

-## Development disclosure

-AI assistance was used for implementation, tests, documentation, and the fictional corpus.
-Design decisions, source-grounding constraints, and all reported local verification were reviewed against the running code.
-No personal transcript or secret was included in the repository.